City of Seattle v. Steven Long

 This important decision recognizes and affirms the constitutional rights of homeless vehicle residents.

-The Court of Appeals has granted discretionary review of the Superior Court’s decision.
+The Court of Appeals granted discretionary review of the Superior Court’s decision.
+Watch the March 16, 2021 Virtual Oral Argument.